Skip to Main Content

 Traditional packaging is like building a single one-story building on a plot of land.
 Advanced packaging allows you to place several buildings on a smaller piece of land and connect them with bridges, shafts, and tunnels.
 Companies that effectively leverage these techniques will gain a competitive advantage in the rapidly growing semiconductor market.

 The most common techniques used in advanced packaging are 2.5D, 3D-IC, heterogeneous integration, fan-out wafer-level packaging, and system-in-package.
 Each is a different way to take a single chip from a wafer and place it with others in a single, electrically connected assembly surrounded by plastic, metal, or glass — a package.
-Once created, a package is connected to a printed circuit board or flexible tape and placed into an electronic device.
+Once created, a package is connected to a printed circuit board (PCB) or flexible tape and placed into an electronic device.

 Advantages of Advanced Semiconductor Packaging